 Priority is given to proposals that:

-Identify a problem and provide objectives for solving,
+- Identify a problem, a need (provide data to substantiate FSSD dashboard, CSU dashboard) and provide objectives for solving,

-Discuss the benefits of the project (for University, Deparment, Students and/or Faculty), and
+- Discuss the benefits of the project (for University, Department, Students and/or Faculty), and

 Eligibility: Tenured and tenure-track faculty (any rank), FERPers (projects for active semesters only), and lecturers with full-time contracts.
-A faculty member who received an FEID award through the last call for applications (a stipend for Summer 2021 or WTUs in Fall 2021 or Spring 2022) is not eligible to receive an FEID award through this year’s call, but may apply for just the Lee Award.
+A faculty member who received an FEID award through the last call for applications (a stipend for Summer 2022 or WTUs in Fall 2022 or Spring 2023) is not eligible to receive an FEID award through this year’s call.

 FEID Award: Applicants may request either:

-Funding for FEID/Lee Collaborators: If proposing a collaborative project, only one collaborator should complete the application.
-The application should detail how the collaborators will divide the award (both FEID and Lee) on the application budget worksheet.
-Faculty should indicate how the team will split the FEID summer stipend, the Lee summer stipend or how they will work out assigned time.
+Funding for FEID: If proposing a collaborative project, only one collaborator should complete the application.
+The application should detail how the collaborators will divide the award on the application budget worksheet.

 Operating Expenses and Equipment (OE&E): Additionally, applicants may request up to $500 for Operating Expenses and Equipment (OE&E) funds (*please note that State Funds may not be used to purchase gift cards).